szcom/rnnlib/README.md

 paper on LSTM networks showing of what RNN can learn about the structure present in the sequential input.

-The copy of this software runs on http://www.inkposter.com

 # Building